Room: Rm 306 Arts Building

 Cameron, H., (2010), ‘The Hidden Role of Britain in Rwandan State Violence’, Criminal Justice Matters, 82

-Cameron, H., (forthcoming 2015), ' The New Raw Resources Passing Through the Shadows' in Margaret Malloch and Paul Rigby (eds) Exploitation: The Complexities of HUman Trafficking, Edinburgh, Edinburgh University Press
+Cameron, H., (2016), ' The New Raw Resources Passing Through the Shadows' in Margaret Malloch and Paul Rigby (eds) Exploitation: The Complexities of HUman Trafficking, Edinburgh, Edinburgh University Press

 Cameron, H., (forthcoming), ‘International Actor’s and The Scramble for Congo’s Riches’, in Scarnecchia, T., and Flaschka, M.J., (eds), Politics of Instability: Sexual Violence, Political Corruption, and International Complicity in the Democratic Republic of Congo’, Kent, Kent State University Press

 Junior Honours Adviser to the School of International Relations